A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Normalizing the soliton vector field.

 By assumption, there are constants $M_{l, m}$ such that

 for all $l$, $m\geq 0$.

-Using the notation and terminology of \cite{LeeSmoothManifolds}, let $\Theta: \Dc\subset \Cc_{a_0}\times \RR\to \Cc$ be the maximal smooth flow of $\Xt$.
-There are a variety of natural ways to construct an injective local diffeomorphism $S^k\times S^{n-k}\times (0, \infty) \to \Cc$ from $\Theta$ by identifying $S^{k}\times S^{n-k-1}$ with an appropriate hypersurface in $\Cc_{r_0}$ to which $\Xt$ is nowhere tangent.
+Using the notation and terminology of the previous section, let $\Theta: \Dc\subset \Cc_{a_0}\times \RR\to \Cc$ be the maximal smooth flow of $\Xt$.
+There are a variety of ways to use $\Theta$ to construct an injective local diffeomorphism $\Ss^k\times \Ss^{n-k}\times (0, \infty) \to \Cc$ by identifying $\Ss^{k}\times \Ss^{n-k-1}$ with an appropriate hypersurface in $\Cc_{r_0}$ to which $\Xt$ is nowhere tangent.
 Each of these local diffeomorphisms can be adjusted to pull $\Xt$ back to $X$.
 The trick is to choose an identification for which it is convenient to see that the pull-back of $\gt$ by the map this identification produces is still strongly asymptotic to the cylindrical metric.
-Our strategy will be to construct a sequence of maps $\Phi^{(b)}$ from the identifications of $S^k\times S^{n-k-1}$ with $\Sc_b$ for values of $b$ tending to infinity.
-From this sequence, we will obtain a limit map which, in a certain sense, agrees with the identity to infinite order at spatial infinity.
+We will construct a sequence of maps $\Phi^{(b)}$ from the identifications of $\Ss^k\times \Ss^{n-k-1}$ with $\Sc_b = \partial\mathcal{C}_b^k$ for values of $b$ tending to infinity.
+From this sequence, we will extract a limit map which, in a sense, agrees with the identity to infinite order at spatial infinity.